drwl/rails6-cbra/README.md

 More information: https://cbra.info/

 ## Notes
+### Page 39-40
+Author makes argument for locking down dependencies with specific versions.
+This is done to ensure there's no drift between what's tested and what's in production.

+Question: What happens if components have dependencies on the same gem, but of different versions.
+Does the component structure ensure there is no interference or namespace collision?.

 ### Page 31
 I had no issue running `bin/rails db:drop db:create db:migrate` from the main app.